oroinc/documentation/user_guide/channel_guide.rst

 |S02|

-2. Define basic Channel details
+2. Define Basic Channel Details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the *General* tab define basic Channel information.
 The tree obligatory fields (marked with "*" sign) **must** be defined: